scottleibrand/SystematicReviewer/README.md

 ```
 export OPENAI_API_KEY=sk-YourSuperSecretBigLongStringOfRandomLettersAndNumbers
 ```
-prior to running either of the scripts below.
+in your terminal prior to running either of the scripts below.

 ## Installation